mcginleyireland/irishbaking.github.io/_posts/2020-11-28-christmas-jam-star-cookies.md

     1. Take the dough out of the fridge and leave the dough out for a minimum of 15 mins.
     2. Flour your counter and rolling pin.
 Roll out the dough.
 You'll want it to be about 2mm thick.
-    3. Use a star shape cookie cutter to cut out the stars and transfer to a baking tray.
+    3. Get out your star shaped cookie cutters, but any shaped cookie cutter will work.
+You can even cut it by eye.
+    4. I cut out the my star shapes and also I cut out ones that have a small star shape in the middle.

     **Bake**